 Cameco is active in each of these areas through its Ontario fuel services operations.
 We also convert uranium to a product called UF6 which is the feedstock for enrichment plants that process uranium for light water reactors.

 The Blind River refinery is the largest of its kind in the world and has been in operation since 1983.

 Uranium concentrates from mines around the world are shipped to Blind River where they are refined into uranium trioxide (UO3), an intermediate product in the uranium conversion process.
 This product is then shipped to our Port Hope conversion facility or Springfields Fuels Ltd. in the UK for further processing.

 The refinery provides employment for approximately 132 people.

 Cameco operates Canada's only uranium conversion facilities at Port Hope, Ontario.
 Our Port Hope conversion plants chemically change the UO3 from Blind River into either uranium hexafluoride (UF6) or uranium dioxide (UO2).

-Cameco's conversion operations employ approximately 375 people.
-The conversion facility site is also home to Cameco's Innovation and Technology Development Research Centre, which employs approximately 30 people.
+Cameco's conversion operations employ approximately 350 people.
+The conversion facility site is also home to Cameco's Innovation and Technology Development Research Centre.

 Cameco is one of only two fuel manufacturers serving Canada's reactor fleet.